 Struggling to get through the work day, I went and ordered an espresso, and followed that with a soy latte.
 The headache cleared, and I could work.
 So I tried easing into it.
 It took me another two weeks before I was regularly going more than three days without a cup.

 That was more than twenty years ago.
 So where does it stand?
 I'm now a 2-3 cup per day drinker, but it's decaf.
 I use a migraine drug with caffeine when I have to, it's usually about 2-3 times a week.
 That's 50mg a pill.
-And about five days a week, I'll drink a diet Pepsi (they're much better here in Japan) because I find it helps with the odd milder weather headaches and stress headaches that I get routinely.
+And about five days a week, I'll drink a "special" diet Pepsi because I find it helps with the routine (though milder) weather headaches and stress headaches.
 I often use the Pepsi to down a 500mg aspirin pill, or something with 100mg of acetaminophen.
-I can easily go a week without any caffeine if it happens, but between the stress of my job (I have sixty staff) and home etc that's rarely the case.
+I can easily go a week without any caffeine if it happens, but between the stress of my job (I have seventy staff) and home etc that's rarely the case.

 I have had two relapses into caffeine addiction over the years.
 The first was around 2003 -- only two years after the first time I went off it.
 I somehow fell back into the habit and was plagued by constant migraines as a result.
 I smartened up and more-or-less stopped going to cafes.
 I then fell back into it once more in 2018 when the coffee joint next to my workplace didn't have decaf.
 It took me a couple of months to realize what was going on, stupidly.
 I know now that I'm "caffeine sensitive" and must stay away forever.